Teach Philosophy 101

 -

-Discuss your expectations in class, don't assume that students understand how to document sources; international students (even graduate students) sometimes have had no experience with documentation.
+Clearly Discuss your expectations in class, as well as what you consider to be cheating.
+Don't assume that students have the same understanding of cheating as you do, or that students understand how to document sources; international students (even graduate students) sometimes have had no experience with documentation.
 It is important, as well, to remember that the norms of academic integrity are not universal, and many international students who have not spent much time in the American educational system may need additional assistance understanding these norms.
-Penn State offers helpful suggestions for communicating the norms of academic integrity to international students.

 -

-Clearly indicate your documentation expectations on all paper assignments, including drafts, journals, and short reaction papers.
+Clearly indicate your expectations concerning original work, as well as documentation expectations, on all paper assignments, including drafts, journals, and short reaction papers.
+It is useful to have students considered poorly documented papers and explicitly discuss where they fail.

 -

 Chose appropriate topics.
 A long paper, due at the end of the semester, on a topic of the student's choice, has a high chance of being plagiarized.
-Shorter papers, where students also hand in drafts or outlines, and where topics are specific to the course, are much less likely to be plagiarized.
+Shorter papers, where students also hand in drafts or outlines, and where topics are specific to the course material, are much less likely to be plagiarized.
+Recently, instructors have been asking students to turn in the sources they used with their paper submission, with quoted material used in the paper highlighted, to help students to demonstrate that they did their own work.
+This may perform the double duty of teaching students better study habits.

 -